VG-dev1/preset/README.md

 preset list
 ```

-This prints the JSON where all of your created presets are saved.
+This prints the pretty JSON where all of your created presets are saved.

 ### Installation